-The programme’s key aims are to:
+The key aims of the programme are to:

 This intensive two-year degree offers a unique opportunity to learn about the fashion industry from within.
-The unparalleled industry links inform the curriculum and the project briefs students are set and supported by visiting lecturers and industry guests that are leaders in their fields.
+The unparalleled industry links inform the curriculum, and the project briefs students are set and supported by visiting lecturers and industry guests that are leaders in their fields.
 The programme also includes a ‘Collaborative Industry Project’ module, which will allow students to work on an industry brief set by a partner company.
 Previous industry project partners include Vogue, Louis Vuitton, Jaeger, Modus PR, Fenwick and GQ.

 Previous speakers at the College include Victoria Beckham, Tommy Hilfiger, Natalie Massenet, Edward Enninful, Suzy Menkes, Roland Mouret, Anya Hindmarch, Sarah Harris, Matthew Williamson, Henry Holland, Lulu Kennedy, Miles Aldridge, Kate Phelan, Caroline Issa, Yasmin Le Bon, Tamara Mellon, Bella Freud, Nicholas Coleridge, and many, many others.

-An intensive, fast-track degree course offering as much academic content in two years as other institutions offer in three
+An intensive, fast-track degree course offering as much academic content in two years as other institutions offer in three.

-The opportunity to start working in the fashion industry one year earlier
+The opportunity to start working in the fashion industry one year earlier.

-Full use of the whole year, including the long summer holiday period taken elsewhere, which is better preparation for the world of work
+Full use of the whole year, including the long summer holiday period taken elsewhere, which is better preparation for the world of work.

-Four ten-week terms, with twelve weeks holiday
+Four ten-week terms, with twelve weeks holiday.

 This course is full-time with a minimum of 15 hours of taught contact time over four days per week with approximately 20 hours of directed and independent study and project time each week.